 7. Create all the little creatures that Hermit Crab had on his shell.
 I just winged this so I’m including close up pictures of the creatures so you can see them in more detail.

 I forgot to take a picture of this one separate so I just enlarged it and it’s blurry, sorry.
-I found a fish clip art on the Internet and just printed it out.
-Then Luke colored it with a blue marker, cut it out, and used yellow puffy paint and glitter paint to make him light up like in the story.
+I found a free fish clip art on the Internet and just printed it out.
+Then my son colored it with a blue marker, cut it out, and used yellow puffy paint and glitter paint to make him light up like in the story.